Click for Printable Version

 9) If a member is declared terminal within the 7-day standby period or dies during an elective standby, it will automatically be converted to a standard standby.

-10) The annual charges, minimum funding structure and allocations to finance CMS are subject to change by the Board at any time.
-It is understood that it is the Board’s intention to maintain the grandfathered rates as long as possible.
+10) The annual charges, minimum funding structure, and allocations to finance CMS are subject to change by the Board at any time.

 12) This CMS description incorporates the accompanying terms and conditions of initiating and executing standby protocols as described under “Types of Standby”.

-13) Two persons from among the Chief Executive Officer, Vice President, Technical Operations Director, and Chairman of the Board are required to initiate a standby under CMS, and are regarded as the final authority therein.
+13) Two persons from among the Chief Executive Officer, Vice President, Technical Operations Director, Chief Financial Officer, and Chairman of the Board are required to initiate a standby under CMS, and are regarded as the final authority therein.

 Level One

 Full Standard Standby: It is determined that the member is at high risk of legal death in an immediate or short term time frame (within seven days).
-A fully equipped team, according to the standards of care existing at the time, will be deployed to the member’s location at the full expense of the CMS fund pool.
+A stabilization and transport team, consistent with personnel resources available to Alcor, will be deployed to standby at the member’s location at the full expense of the CMS fund pool.

 Level Two